richpeers/laravel-log-oauth2-curl/README.md

 Laravel **5.6** || **5.7**

 Custom Laravel Log driver.

-Queued, then posted via cURL, authorised with (cached) Client Credentials Grant Token.
+Queued and posted via cURL, authorised with (cached) Client Credentials Grant Token.

 This package is intended as a client to a server, for recording logs.
 Useful where you have multiple Laravel projects and might have one or more instances.
 For example develop, test or staging.